Our motto is our mission — “Good for our kids, good for our Earth, and good for our communities.”

 Good for our environment

 In addition to environmental topics, the production of our books is green.
 All books are printed locally in the USA on high quality recycled paper.
 When possible, the books go directly from production to the consumer, keeping the ecological imprint as small as possible.
-We are also partners with Eco-Libris, an organization that plants trees in developing countries; by adding one dollar to a book order, book buyers can help replenish forests around the world!
+We are also partnering with Eco-Libris and One Tree Planted, organizations that plant trees around the world; by adding one dollar to a book order, book buyers can help replenish forests around the world!

 Good for our communities